misspent/Random-Stuff/README.md

 `!buyammo` - Where and how to buy ammo
 `!minimap` - Change minimap style/position
 `!shit` - All spreadsheet links in one message
-`!basic` - All types of ways to get basic tool kit `!tools` - Chart of drop chance based on area and tier of tools
+`!basic` - All types of ways to get basic tool kit
+`!tools` - Chart of drop chance based on area and tier of tools
+`!whatthegundoin` - Shows you what each stats / upgrade means?
-`!backup` - Backup of your keybinds, settings and Mod Organizer profile `!factions` - To unlock every faction from the beginning, you can type `greh`/`renegades`/`isg`/`z` `!dxvk` - Optimize the game with up-to-date dll files, etc...
+`!backup` - Backup of your keybinds, settings and Mod Organizer profile
+`!factions` - To unlock every faction from the beginning, you can type `greh`/`renegades`/`isg`/`z` `!dxvk` - Optimize the game with up-to-date dll files, etc...
 More testing required so this is TEMP (I'm on v2.3) | Do `!k98` to undo?